 - Part 6 - Managing Historic Places: Designating Municipal Historic Resources (PDF, 2.5 MB)

 The Standards and Guidelines for the Conservation of Historic Places in Canada provides further guidance for how to make conservation decisions.

-Owners of designated Municipal Historic Resources may be eligible for grant funding under the Alberta Historical Resources Foundation.
+Owners of designated Municipal Historic Resources may be eligible for grant funding through the Alberta government.

 All designated historic places in Alberta can be found on the Alberta Register of Historic Places.
 Municipalities are responsible for submitting Municipal Historic Resources to the Alberta Register using the online eForm.
 To add a Municipal Historic Resource, a municipality must:

 - contact the program manager to obtain a user ID, password and instructions

 - log into the eForm to complete the required information (save often)